DavidFB94/pro-fit-pt/README.md

 ![screenshot](documentation/features/feature-19.png)

-**#22 About/FAQs page**
+**#22 About page**

 - About us section with site description, links to partners, facebook and privacy statement.
 FAQs section with accordion to save screen space (FAQs can be added/edited/removed in admin dashboard).
+Newsletter signup form.

 ![screenshot](documentation/features/feature-20.png)